DaedalicEntertainment/qt-coding-conventions/README.md

       {
       }

-      // Correct
-      if (codec) {
-      } else {
-      }

-11.2.
-For class declarations and function definitions, always have the left brace on the start of a line:
+11.2. __DO__ have the left brace on the start of a line for class declarations and function definitions:

       static void foo(int g)
       {